Creating a Virtual Airline/Organization

 - Logos and Images: Logos and other branding images and graphics are some of the most important aspects to the professionalism level of your VA.
 Custom graphics really draw in pilots like those of Jet2 Virtual and Lufthansa Virtual.
 Having the custom graphics and logos gives you a good status with the IFVARB as well.
 A VA logo should be simple, and yet still have some level of sophistication to it.
 Logos like IFATS13’ and TravelSky’s are very professional and is simple, and also rings a bell when pilots see it.

 - Events: A VA’s events should be unique and allow for some fun as well!
 Events like United Virtual24’s 747 Frenzy are exactly what the board are looking for.
 Events that offer some fun, with a theme that pertains to the VA.
 We won’t give you too many examples, as we want to see some more really original events from VAs!

-In the world of infrastructure, less is more, meaning giving fewer people more power, is more meaningful than giving lots of people very small areas of coverage.
-As most of our Virtual Airlines, use slack I would recommend one owner and around 6-8 admins as if everyone has admin, admin means nothing.
+In the world of infrastructure, less is more, meaning giving fewer people more power is more meaningful than giving lots of people very small areas of coverage.
+As most of our Virtual Airlines use Slack or Discord, we would recommend one owner and around 6-8 admins.
+When everyone has admin, admin means nothing.
 In terms of ranking, keep it simple with these criteria for promotion:

 - Flight Hours

 Once you have your ranking system down, you must create a board of directors and that’s it.
 No need for presidents and other such things.
 Here is an ideal board of directors:

 CEO (Chief Executive Officer) - the big boss or Mr Manager (kudos to those who get that reference).
 The CEO’s role is to supervise and organize ideally they should assign roles and bring it all together, as well as approve and request any changes.